halo/tron/README.md

 end
 ```

-One could even take it a step further and write it like this:
+One could break the functionality apart into smaller pieces:

 ```ruby
 class User